HCelion/orex/README.md

 {'user': 'captainspamalot', 'domain': 'funnyspammail', 'ext': 'com'}
 ```

-Capturing has another benefit, namely that we can use it to find repeated patterns
+Capturing has another benefit, namely that we can use it to find repeated patterns with the `ox.backreference` function
 ```python
 tag_name = ox.one_or_more(allowed_characters)
 content = ox.one_or_more(ox.ANY_CHAR)